AntoineToPHPin/PHPeacock/docs/documentation.md

 ## URL routing

 The router triggers the right action, it compares the input request URI with each route’s request URI regex.
-If a route matche

 If parameters are provided, the router adds the variables to the action HTTPRequest instance: